When in Rome wants to show the UK how to enjoy wine like the Italians do – in a more social, healthy and environmentally sustainable way.

 Join The Glitterati – the UK’s first box wine club

-How would you like to be part of a movement that helps reduce that unholy pile of 1.2 billion bottles and counting sold in the UK each year?
+How would you like to be part of a movement that helps reduce that unholy pile of 1.2 billion (single-use) bottles sold in the UK each year?

 All wine is handpicked by us for you to enjoy and delivered to your door each month in a La Mezza box (equivalent to three bottles).
 As a member you’ll save 36 single use bottles a year, or enough energy to power a TV for three years!